-If you realize that "just vacuuming" or "just dabbing with a mild soap solution" isn't really a complete answer to how one may safely deep clean their custom blinds or shades, we can help.
+If you are someone that has realized "just vacuuming" or "just dabbing with a mild soap solution" isn't a complete answer as to how one may safely deep clean their custom blinds or shades, we can help.
 There are safe ways to clean custom window treatments using a variety of methods.
-Briefly we'll outline some basic information to get help get you started and hopefully avoid an expensive disaster!
+We've briefly outlined some basic information to get help get you started and to hopefully avoid an expensive disaster!

 Before determining which cleaning methods may be appropriate for the type of blinds or shades that you have it is critical to know a little bit about their construction.
 Spend a few moments looking at the window treatment, noting what types of materials are present in their construction.
 Those made of synthetic materials (polyester fabric, nylon cords, aluminum, plastic or vinyl vanes or slats etc.) are easier to clean than those that have parts made of natural fibers or materials (wood slats, cotton fabric, cords or tapes).
 How old are these blinds?
 Environmental factors like the sun (UV radiation, heat, sun fading) humidity (warping, shrinkage, mildew) and age (weakened glues or adhesives, brittle plastics or dry rotted cording) also must be considered.
 No cleaning process will not resolve issues caused by age or wear and in some cases may create more problems.

 Blinds with slats of metal, synthetic materials like vinyl or plastic composites and synthetic cords can be cleaned with soap and water.
 Depending upon the type of finish and the degree of grime involved the actual methods will vary.
 Hand cleaning or ultrasonic cleaning methods are appropriate.